Future students: Admissions

 Physics encompasses the study of the universe from subatomic particles and the forces between them to the largest structures of galaxies and the origin and fate of the universe.
 It's the basis of many other sciences, including chemistry, oceanography, seismology, and astronomy and can be applied to biology and the medical sciences.
 All are accessible with a bachelor's in physics.
 Advances in technology are providing above-average job growth in areas that require strong proficiency in science and mathematics, making the choice of a degree in physics and astronomy a wise one.

 Why study physics at Wayne State in Detroit?

 The Advanced Placement (AP) program provides high school students the opportunity to complete college-level courses during secondary school.
-Wayne State University is proud to participate in the Advanced Placement tradition.
+Wayne State University is proud to participate in the advanced placement tradition.

 As part of our undergraduate honors program, students may participate in these areas of research with a faculty mentor.
 Graduate students, enrolled in both master's and Ph.D. programs, have the opportunity to work with world-class physicists working in a wide variety of fields.